dustywhite7/Econ8320/SlidesCode/12 - Statsmodels.md

 import statsmodels.api as sm
 ```

-We will focus on option (1) for now
+Let's start with option 1...

 ---